 - You're working with a type of data that requires you to copy the data when you publish.

-When you publish 3D multipatch data or vector tiles from ArcGIS Pro, you must copy the data when publishing.
-However, while multipatch caches are always copied, you have the option to leave the associated feature data in a registered data store or copy it.
+When you publish 3D multipatch data or vector tiles from ArcGIS Pro, you must copy the cache data when publishing.
+However, while multipatch caches and vector tile caches are always copied, you have the option to leave the associated feature data in a registered data store or copy it.

 Copied data can be either user-managed or managed by ArcGIS.